lisa-pinto/thesis-site/content/post/Irrational Numbers and Hippasus.md

 date:
 tags:
 - emoji
-title: Irrational Numbers and the Death of Hippasus
+title: Irrational Numbers and the Legend of Hippasus
 ---

 ## Introduction